Consider this your introductory guide to choosing the right cryptocurrency exchange!

 If you’ve just entered the world of blockchain and crypto, there’s a good chance you’re looking to purchase and withdraw cryptos via fiat (USD, GBP, EUR).
-To start, we strongly recommend using your debit or credit card to purchase your first bit of BTC or ETH from Coinbase.com or CEX.io – both of which are at the forefront of cryptocurrency trading and purchasing platforms.
+To start, we strongly recommend using your debit or credit card to purchase your first bit of BTC or ETH from Coinbase.com or Kraken.
+Both are respected pioneers who are still at the forefront of cryptocurrency trading and purchasing platforms.
+For non-US

 Both sites will are great starting points for those just starting out with purchasing and trading cryptos.
 However, keep in mind, they generally only support the core projects at the very top of all market capitalizations in blockchain (ex.
 BTC, ETH, BCH, LTC).
 From there, you may be looking to dive into altcoins a bit further and invest in ERC20 tokens or less popular projects.
 Now, the decisions become tougher and the process becomes a bit more overwhelming.

 What to consider when choosing a cryptocurrency exchange in 2019

 Below are five fundamental features and things to look for when choosing the right cryptocurrency exchange for you:

 - Transaction fees;

 - Volume and liquidity.

 It’s important to understand the below five factors are just several things you should consider.
 It is not an all-encompassing list.
 Furthermore, cryptocurrency exchanges should be used for trading and purchasing, not for storage.
 So, once you’ve acquired a healthy stack of your favorite trading pair or altcoin, it’s time to start considering using an online or hardware wallet.